arion-farhi/clv-prediction-mlops/README.md

 | Median Absolute Error | $429 |
 | Predictions within $1,000 | 68.6% |
 | Tuning Improvement | 27% MAE reduction |

 ---

+## Key Findings & Learnings

+### 1. Hybrid Features Outperformed RFM Alone
+Adding Hugging Face embeddings from product descriptions captured purchase preference patterns that traditional RFM metrics missed.
+The 384-dimensional embeddings contributed meaningful signal to the final predictions.

+### 2. Robust Metrics Tell a Better Story
+MAE ($1,449) was inflated by extreme outliers - customers with $280K+ CLV.
+Median AE ($429) and R² (0.735) better represent model performance for typical customers.
+Choosing the right metric matters for stakeholder communication.

+### 3. Vizier Tuning Delivered Significant Gains
+Vertex AI Vizier reduced MAE by 27% (from $1,987 to $1,449) through 15 trials of random search.
+Best hyperparameters: 201/74 units, 0.25 dropout, 0.0027 learning rate.

+### 4. Demo Apps Need Realistic Baselines
+Exposing only 6 of 396 features in the Streamlit demo required using median customer values for the remaining 390 features (including all embeddings).
+Without this baseline, predictions were nonsensical.

+---